Upper bounds on charging power and tangible advantage in quantum batteries

-Probing the average power bound scaling over the course of charging as a function of the particle number $N$, it is found that ${P}=2 \Delta {J_z} \Delta { H}_C =0.59 N^{1.9}$ (shown in Fig. \ref{fig: powerscaling}), close to quadratic scaling!
-The variances of battery and charger are shown as a function of $N$ in the inset of this figure.
-The maximum bound on power, achievable with a globally interacting charger of the form $H_C^\#= \lambda \bigotimes_{i=1}^{N} h_C^i,$ where $h_C^i$ is a local operator on the $i^\textrm{th}$ spin, is quadratic in $N$.
-A global operation of the form $H_C^\#$ leads to genuine multipartite entanglement among the cells, resulting in the quadratic scaling.
+Let us first estimate the power bound given by Eq. \ref{eq:ubound1}.
+For this, we choose the kick strength of $\beta=7$, well in the fully chaotic regime, and set the initial state to be the coherent state at $(\theta=\pi, \: \phi=0)$, the fully discharged state with respect to $H_B$.
+As the battery is charged, the inset of Fig. \ref{fig: powerscaling} shows that the time-averaged variance of the battery Hamiltonian scales as $\Delta H_B^2 = \Delta J_z^2 \sim N^{1.78}$, and $\Delta H_C^2 \sim N^{2.06}$.
+In this, the exponent values were estimated through a numerical regression.
+Combining these results, the power bound scales as $P=2 \Delta {J_z} ~\Delta {H}_C =0.59 ~N^{1.9}$ (Fig. \ref{fig: powerscaling}).
+It reveals almost close to quadratic scaling.
+Surprisingly, this near-quadratic scaling has been achieved without using any global interactions in the charger.
+The maximum bound on power is quadratic in $N$, and is achievable only with a globally interacting charger of the form $H_C^\#= \lambda \bigotimes_{i=1}^{N} h_C^i,$ where $h_C^i$ is a local operator on the $i^\textrm{th}$ spin.
+Physically, global operation of the form $H_C^\#$ leads to genuine multipartite entanglement among the cells, and can give rise to quadratic scaling.